SLAMPAI/game_reasoning_arena/README.md

     url={https://arxiv.org/abs/2}
 }
 ```
+___
+## Acknowledgments

+This work was funded by the [Jülich Supercomputing Centre (JSC)](https://www.fz-juelich.de/en/ias/jsc).

+We are grateful for the support by the OpenSpiel developers: Marc Lanctot, John Schultz and Michale Kaisers

+___
 ## License

 This code is made available under a [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license, as found in the [LICENSE](LICENSE) file.
 Some portions of the project are subject to separate license terms outlined in [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md).